 Key Takeaways: Washington Truck Insurance Costs

-- The "West Side" Premium: Garaging in King or Pierce County (Seattle/Tacoma) costs 25-30% more than garaging in Spokane or Tri-Cities due to traffic density.
+- The “West Side” premium: Garaging in King or Pierce County can price differently from Spokane or the Tri-Cities because traffic density, theft exposure, claims frequency, and repair logistics vary.

 Real Numbers: Estimated Costs by Truck Type